alexkrohn/morphology-CURE/README.md

 data_cleaning* tutorials show how to download herbarium images from natural history museums for the morphology-related CURE.

-climate-data* tutorials show how to downloaded climate data (from PRISM datasets) associated with herbarium specimens downloaded in the data_cleaning* tutorials.
+climate-download* tutorials show how to downloaded climate data (from PRISM datasets) associated with herbarium specimens downloaded in the data_cleaning* tutorials.